shubham1637/DIAlignR/README.md

 To change parameters for your experiment, edit the input, output and parameters in the [snakemake/Snakefile.dialignr](https://github.com/singjc/DIAlignR/blob/feature/docker/snakemake/Snakefile.dialignr) file.

 ## Run Command
+Snakefile.dialignr will need to be in the same directory as **cmd.sh**
 ```
+$cd snakemake
 $bash cmd.sh
 ```